DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ## About this task

-You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as Okta server and use web application single sign-on (SSO).
+You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as Okta service and use web application single sign-on (SSO).
 The following diagram shows the ODM services with an external OIDC provider after a successful installation.

 ![ODM web application SSO](/images/Okta/diag_oidc_interaction.jpg)

-The following procedure describes how to manually configure ODM with an Okta Connect server.
+The following procedure describes how to manually configure ODM with an Okta service.

 ## ODM OpenID flows